 A company in Romania can be established and managed by one person (one-man company).
 A member of the board and a Manager (director) can be the same person.
 There are no residency requirements to such persons.

-A personal visit of the manager to Romania is mandatory.
+A personal visit of the manager to Romania is mandatory for the purposes of opening a local bank account.

 Despite the fact that the minimum share capital requirement for Romanian companies was canceled in 2020, we still recommend declaring at least 50 EUR as the authorized share capital.
 We recommend declaring at least some share capital because banks are often suspicious when opening accounts to companies with no or minimum authorized share capital.
 The amount of share capital should be deposited to the company's bank account in Romania.